 During live broadcasts of federation events, such as championship draws, audiences can build to values of over 100 million visitors in the space of a few seconds.
 The web server infrastructure must cope with these traffic peaks.

-The solution is based on Cobalt, EidosMedia’s innovative digital publishing platform.
+The solution is based on Cobalt, EidosMedia’s innovative content publishing platform.
 Authors and editors access the workflow using Swing – a mobile workspace that works on any device at any location through a network connection.
 The multilingual platform makes intensive use of the platform’s multi-edition functions.
 Each story, while incorporating the seven language versions of the text, is managed as a single editorial object for workflow and archiving purposes, greatly simplifying the editing and publication process.
 The editing workspace offers coordinated side-by-side text display to facilitate the multi-lingual story production.

 The multilingual editing enviroment has greatly simplified the editorial operation, increasing both the productivity and quality of the process.
 At the same time, staff are able to work from any location using the Swing mobile user apps.

 The cloud hosting of the solution together with the use of Swing, has created a ‘zero-footprint’ solution that eliminates the need to install and maintain physical infrastructure on the organization’s premises.

 The cloud resources scale automatically during high traffic peaks, adding capacity that is later shed when traffic returns to normal levels.